Compizfox/MDBrushGenerators/README.md

 with force field coefficients.

 ### `PoissonDiskGenerator`
 The grafting coordinates are sampled from a Poisson-disk distribution.
-A Poisson-disk point set is a set of points randomly sampled from a uniform distribution, with the constraint that no pair of points is closer than a given distance `r`.
+A Poisson-disk point set is a set of `n` points randomly sampled from a uniform distribution, with the constraint that no pair of points is closer than a given distance `r`.

 The class `PoissonDiskGenerator` class generates Poisson-disk point sets using cell list accelerated dart throwing.